artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 services, including processing of the submission documentation, generation of the METS file, indexing, generation of the DIP and packaging of the AIP.

-2. When these micro-services are complete, the user can upload DIP and store AIP.
+2. When these micro-services are complete, the user can upload the DIP and store the AIP.

 .. figure:: images/StoreAIPUpDIP1.*
    :align: center